GandhiCloudLab/ibm-ai-ops-310-instana-ilender-blog/05-inferencing/readme.md

 # WAIOps Demo with Instana and iLender App : 7 - Inferencing

-This article explains about Inferencing Steps required as part of the demo setup of Watson AIOps with Instana and iLender App.
+This article explains about Inferencing Steps required as part of the Watson AIOps demo setup with Instana and iLender App.

 - Generate load on the iLender App to simulate memory high issue in CreditScore Service
 - Instana generates alerts and send to Event Manager as an event